laryn/elastic_email/README.txt

  - The author is not affiliated with the providers of the Elastic Email service.
    However, they kept it real simple, and it works.
 Well done, lads.
- - Thanks to Dries and the myriad other Drupal contributors for creating what is an incredibly powerful and productive piece of sofware.
+ - Thanks to Dries and the myriad other Drupal contributors for creating what is an incredibly powerful and productive piece of software.
- - This module was created by Neil O'Toole.
-   Contact: http://neilja.net or neilotoole@apache.org